MikolajRatajczyk/InventoryApp/README.md

  - App logic is written in Java language
  - App UI elements are organized in XML files
+ - Database queries are performed with the Room Persistence Library with SQL language

 ## What (human) languages?